 A photo of mother and daughter holding the 1930s photo of father and mother.

-Becky sitting where she had once stood with Ross, sixty-one years ago, with their photo cradled in her lap, and a shy smile on her pale face.
+Becky sitting where she had once stood with Ross, over sixty years ago, with their photo cradled in her lap, and a shy smile on her pale face.
 Overhead, a white gull floated in the blue sky.

 They’re beautiful, Judith said.
 They put the last photo in the oval frame, and it was perfect.
 She could hardly sleep that night, waiting to take the photo to Becky.
 She hugged Michael to her, waking him up.